Validation

 Screenshot: dual entry required for an email text field

-You can validate the these entry types automatically by including the following text in the Validation field:
+You can validate these entry types automatically by including the following text in the Validation field:

 Validation text Details